.Modelica.Clocked.UsersGuide.Clocks

 A central element of the Modelica.Clocked library is a clock.
 Below, the most important information for clocks is summarized.
 For more details, see the Modelica Language Specification, Chapter 16 (for Modelica Language Version ≥ 3.3).

-A Clock type is a base data type (introduced in Modelica 3.3, additionally to Real, Integer, Boolean, String) that defines when a particular partition consisting of a set of equations is active.
-Starting with Modelica Language Version 3.3, every variable and every equation is either continuous-time or is associated exactly to one clock.
 This feature is visualized in the figure below where c(ti) is a clock that is active at particular time instants ti and r(ti) is a variable that is associated to this clock.
-A clocked variable has only a value when the corresponding clock is active:
+Notice that a clocked variable has only a value when the corresponding clock is active:

 Clock variables and clocked variables